townie/fredrikaverpil.github.io/_posts/2017-09-30-contributing-to-pyside2.md

 This is reminder-to-self about how to get set up and contribute to PySide2 using Gerrit.
 It could also be a fun read "on the bus" before actually setting this up yourself, to get an overview on what's required to get up and running with Gerrit.

 However, I discourage you following my personal notes without reading through the official docs when you actually get set up yourself.
+Anything can get changed in the official docs at any time, which isn't reflected here.
+The point of this post is just to make a note-to-self and offer a "bigger picture" before actually digging in.

 <!--more-->